paulohl/Data_Analysis_R_Programming/week_2/Logical-operators-and-conditional-statements.md

 # Resources

-To learn more about logical operators and conditional statements, check out the tutorial on <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[“Conditionals](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[and](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[Control](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[Flow](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[in](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[R”](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[on](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[the](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) <https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r>[DataCamp](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) website.
+To learn more about logical operators and conditional statements, check out the tutorial on [“Conditionals and Control Flow in R” on the DataCamp](https://www.datacamp.com/community/tutorials/conditionals-and-control-flow-in-r) website.
 DataCamp is a popular resource for people learning about computer programming.
 The tutorial is lled with useful examples of coding applications for logical operators and conditional statements (and relational operators), and o ers a helpful overview of each topic and the connections between them.